joliss/node-walk-sync/README.md

 Note that directories come before their contents, and have a trailing slash.

+Symlinks are not followed.
+They are treated like files, even when they point to directories.

 ## Background

 `walkSync(baseDir)` is a faster substitute for